-Here are a few other tasty traditional dishes that you can make in advance: Easy Cheesy Scalloped Potatoes (slightly undercook, then finishing cooking as you reheat before serving), Deviled Eggs with Classic Potato Salad and frittata (Loaded Baked Potato Breakfast Casserole).
-A one-pan entrée, such as the Sausage, Creamer Potato & Egg Skillet, is another brilliant timesaving solution.
+Here are a few other tasty traditional dishes that you can make in advance: Easy Cheesy Scalloped Potatoes (slightly undercook, then finish cooking as you reheat before serving), Deviled Eggs with Classic Potato Salad and frittata (Loaded Baked Potato Breakfast Casserole).

 2. Make it once before.

 You want to avoid attempting a recipe for the very first time when entertaining a large group.
 It’s just added stress you don’t need.
 Either serve a tried-and-true dish you’ve made a hundred times—Boursin Cheese Mashed Potatoes, for instance—or test out the recipe on trusted friends or family two or three weeks ahead of party time.
 That way you know what to expect, how long it actually takes to prepare, and if it’s a winner.
 If it isn’t, discard it and choose a proven dish.

 3. Do all prep the week, or day, before.